-The baccalaureate program in nursing at the University provides students with a liberal arts and science foundation followed by concentrated study in the professional nursing major.
-The program provides the students with the opportunity to develop competency in the assessment of health needs and in the promotion, maintenance, and restoration of health.
-A rich variety of settings are utilized to reflect the array of actual and potential health problems experienced by individuals, families, and communities throughout the life cycle.
+The baccalaureate program in nursing at the University provides students with a liberal arts and science foundation along with concentrated study in the professional nursing major.
+The program provides students with the opportunity to develop competency in the assessment of health needs and in the promotion, maintenance, and restoration of health in a holistic framework.
+A rich variety of settings are used to reflect the array of actual and potential health problems experienced by individuals, families, and communities throughout the life cycle.

 - Knowledge user: Practices theory guided, evidence-based nursing care representative of the various ways of knowing.

 - Critical thinker: Demonstrates outcome-directed clinical reasoning in the delivery and management of safe client-centered nursing care.

 - Spiritual carer: Promotes the spiritual dimension of health directed toward issues of meaning, hope, and faith.

 - Culturally competent provider: Provides respectful and holistic care within a diverse and changing society.

 - Steward: Uses physical, fiscal, and human resources to achieve quality, safe, and effective outcomes.